xp4t/processor_16b/README.md

-# Implementation of a 16-bit Instruction Size Processor
+# Implementation of a 16-bit Instruction Size RISC -V Processor

 This processor has been designed to handle a 16-bit instruction size.